MasterS77/capifony-docker/README.md

         mjanser/capifony

 This runs capifony in the current directory and forwards the SSH authentication socket.
 All followed parameters are passed to capifony.

-## Install script

-For simplicity you can install a script inside you PATH, for example in `/usr/local/bin/cap`, which executes the above command.
-You can use the script at [https://github.com/mjanser/capifony-docker/cap.sh](https://github.com/mjanser/capifony-docker/cap.sh) for this.

-# User Feedback

-## Issues

-If you have any problems with or questions about this image, please create a [GitHub issue](https://github.com/mjanser/capifony-docker/issues).

-## Contributing

-You are invited to contribute new features, fixes, or updates.
-Just fork the repository and create a pull request.